dalehamel/mctop-tool-example/docs/00700-mctop-fixing-bugs.md

 ```{.python include=src/mctop-garbled/tools/mctop.py startLine=148 endLine=170}
 ```

-This just added or replaced values as necessary, using a timestamp to take the more recent between the two if values were being replaced.
+This just added to or replaced values as necessary, using a timestamp to take the more recent between the two if values were being replaced.

 This was sufficient to finish the prototype, while a solution to the verifier issue could be worked on.